dkhofer/primes/README.md

 # primes
-Library for testing primality and factoring integers
+Library for testing primality and factoring integers in Crystal.